khalil5754/khalil5754.github.io/_posts/2024-02-13-your-new-blog-post.md

 ##### Without further ado...

 ### How does Canadian Foreign Direct Investment (FDI) compare to the rest of the G7 countries?

+##### Objective 1: To analyze Canadian FDI and how it compares to the rest of the G7.

 Foreign Direct Investment is a significant driver of the Canadian economy.
 In 2022, among the G7 nations, Canada had the second-highest proportion of inward FDI flow as a percentage of GDP (See Figure 1).
 This ratio highlights the level of foreign investments in relation to the overall economic output of the country, showcasing the role of foreign capital in fueling economic activities.
 The Canadian government’s use of FDI cannot be understated, with industries and cities seeing tremendous growth as a result of generous policy geared toward promoting and maintaining FDI.
 Some research regarding FDI “heavy-hitters” rank global economies based on total inward FDI flow.
 This is an inaccurate empirical measurement and statistically a poor method of analyzing economies which differ so significantly in scale.
 Canada, for example, has a GDP 1/20th the size of its southern neighbour, the United States, and a population just 1/10th the size.
 A more appropriate method of comparison is the percentage of its total GDP that an economy takes in as inward FDI flow.
 Of the G7, the only country which allocates a higher percentage of its GDP to FDI than Canada is the United Kingdom.